Local SEO Pricing: How Much Should You Spend on Your Local SEO?

 The hair salon in the example above is a perfect example of one of the types of businesses that can reap huge rewards from local SEO.
 Any business that provides an in-person service that can’t be done online can benefit from local SEO.
 Some examples of this type of business are: doctors, dentists, masseuses, pet care, or bars and restaurants.
 Services that come to you, like plumbers, electricians, contractors, pest control, or landscaping businesses can benefit from this type of SEO, too.

 Professional services companies that specialize in the local area, or just happen to draw the majority of their clients from nearby, also need local SEO.
 This group includes local law firms, real estate agents, and insurance providers, among others.
-Lastly, chains, franchises, or groups with multiple locations can benefit a great deal from SEO.
+Lastly, groups with multiple locations, chains, and franchises can benefit a great deal from SEO.
 A regional, New York-based tire shop with locations in Buffalo, Rochester, Syracuse, and Albany could greatly benefit from doing local SEO for each branch.

 The Google Map Pack